 Paprika is a universal seasoning derived from red peppers and comes in three different versions: sweet, hot, and smoked.
 The first variant acts more like a food coloring and is not as spicy as the other two, which serves heat and smokiness, respectively.

-So, the question is, which kind of paprika is the best stand-in for cayenne peppers?
+Another question regarding paprikas is which kind of them is the best stand-in for cayenne peppers?
 The answer is pretty obvious: it’s hot paprika, which has a pungent flair that instantly reminds you of cayenne peppers.
 You can easily grab it at any supermarket or grocery store.

 Strictly speaking, sweet and smoked paprika can also substitute cayenne peppers when you are in a bind, although I must say that the result may not live up to your expectations or even change the final taste.